 What Goold himself envisioned as a ten-year appointment in Australia – even when after nine years when pondering what to undertake next – was suddenly extended by the Pope to be a lifelong appointment.
 Goold became the first bishop (and later the first archbishop) of Melbourne, and a principal figure in the history of Roman Catholicism in Australia.

 And the rest is history!
-Refer to the other pages listed as links in the left column of this page.
+Refer to the other pages listed as links in the right column of this page.